 Mitch’s jacket gaped when Liv skirted by the hospital bed and the bastard’s eyes focused on her breasts, nipples beaded from the cold to point prominently through the thin material of her tank.
 “Great tits.”

 Mitch gritted his teeth, but he didn’t stop.
-Stopping would only make it worse, so he pulled Liv down the hallway, dodging dirty clothes and trash that piled against the walls like snowdrifts.
+Stopping would make it worse, so he pulled Liv down the hallway, dodging dirty clothes and trash piled against the walls like snowdrifts.

 A voice slurred from the back bedroom.
 “That you, Mitch?”